On $k$-jet field approximations to geodesic deviation equations: Non-linear approximation schemes and higher order geodesic deviation equations. Application to pseudo-Finsler structures

 \item The {\it vertical Hessian}

-is non-degenerate and with fixed signature $(-,...,-,+,...,+)$ for all $(x,y)\in\, N$. \end{itemize} \end{itemize} \end{definition} A pseudo-Finsler structure of Lorentzian signature $(-1,1,...,1)$ is a Finsler space-time in the sense of J. Beem \cite{Beem:1970}; a pseudo-Finsler structure of positive signature $(+,...,+)$ is a standard Finsler structure \cite{Bao, BaoChernShen:2000}.
+is non-degenerate and with fixed signature $(-,..^p.,-,+,..^q.,+)$ for all $(x,\dot{x})\in\, N$. \end{itemize} \end{itemize} \end{definition} The existence of a basis for the topology of $M$ and topological separability are assumed as usually it is done in differential geometry (second countable and Hausdorff property).
+A pseudo-Finsler structure of Lorentzian signature $(-1,1,...,1)$ is a Finsler spacetime in the sense of J. Beem \cite{Beem:1970}.
+A pseudo-Finsler structure of positive signature $(+,...,+)$ is a standard Finsler structure \cite{BaoChernShen:2000}.
+A key point of {\it Definition} \ref{pseudoFinsler} is that, in the Lorentzian signature case, it allows for Finslerian light-like curves, suitable to describe light rays in Finslerian theories of gravity.

-The geodesics of $L$ are the critical points of the proper-time functional associated with $L$ (see for instance \cite{GallegoPiccioneVitorio:2012} for the Lorentzian signature case). \begin{definition} Given a pseudo-Finsler structure $(M,L)$, a spray $\mathcal{S}\in\,\Gamma \,TN$ is a Finsler spray if the integral curves of $\mathcal{S}$ are the total lift to $TM$ of the geodesics of $L$. \end{definition} Given a pseudo-Finsler structure, there is a natural Ehresmann connection determined by $L$, defining a decomposition
+The geodesics of $L$ are the critical points of the proper-time functional associated with $L$ (see for instance \cite{GallegoPiccioneVitorio:2012} for the case of Lorentzian signature).
+Given a pseudo-Finsler structure $(M,L)$, a spray $\mathcal{S}\in\,\Gamma \,TN$ is the Finsler spray of $L$ if the integral curves of $\mathcal{S}$ are the total lift to $N$ of the geodesics of the pseudo-Finsler function $L$.